Events A - Z

 Breaux Bridge, LA 70517

 The world-famous Crawfish Festival began in 1960 as a spin-off of the Breaux Bridge Centennial Celebration.
 The Louisiana Legislature had just named Breaux Bridge the Crawfish Capital of the World in 1959.
 Every first full weekend in May, thousands of people flock to Breaux Bridge to be part of the festivities.
-All weekend long you can hear the sound of 30 authentic Cajun, Zydeco, and Swamp Pop music.
-Watch the Cajun & Zydeco dance contests, parade, Crawfish Races, Crawfish Eating Contests, visit the many arts and craft vendors and food vendors with crawfish cooked every way imaginable.
+All weekend long you can dance to the sounds of Cajun, Zydeco and Swamp pop music on 3 stages and smell the Crawfish cooked every way imaginable from the food vendors.
+You can either watch or participate in the Cajun & Zydeco dance contest, Crawfish eating contest, Crawfish Races, Cajun Dance lessons & Crawfish Ettouffee Cookout.
+Also watch the parade and visit the Arts & Craft Booths and carnival.

 C